Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 I’m sorry about the underarm incident.
 It’s embarrassing to think that we’d resort to cheating like that.
-And sorry that our recent cricketers show such embarrassing sportsmanship (and I originally wrote that part pre-sandpaper!!).
+Sorry that our recent cricketers show such embarrassing sportsmanship (and I originally wrote that part pre-sandpaper).

 I kid you not, for years I thought a “line out” was where the police get five suspects to stand in a row and get a witness to identify them.
-Only later did I find out that was a “line up” and that a line out was a bizarre arrangement where two grown men lift another grown man on their shoulders like you might do with your toddler.
+Only later did I find out what a “line up” was and that a line out was a bizarre arrangement where two grown men lift another grown man on their shoulders as you might do with your toddler.

-And we steal lots of Kiwis, and call them Australian: Phar Lap, Crowded House, Russell Crowe.
-And then we stop liking people, and call them Kiwis once more (Russell Crowe).
+And, admittedly, we steal a lot of Kiwis and call them Australian: Phar Lap, Crowded House, Russell Crowe… Then we stop liking people and call them Kiwis once more (i.e. Russell Crowe).

-Tax rules for New Zealand citizen living in Australia
+Tax rules for New Zealand citizens living in Australia

 If you are here for a short term holiday, you might still be considered a non-resident.

-You are eligible for a medicare card.
-You may as well get one, because we are going to slug you for a “medicare levy” between 1.5% and 3% of your total income.
+Medicare for NZ citizens living in Australia is also available.
+You may as well get a Medicare card because we are going to slug you for a “Medicare levy” between 1.5% and 3% of your total income.

-Let’s compare my situation with a NZ Citizen living in Australia.
+Let’s compare my situation with an NZ citizen living in Australia

-I am an Australian citizen, and my family has been in Australia for over two centuries.
-(My dodgy ancestor makes interesting story for the history buffs among you).
+I am an Australian citizen and my family has been in Australia for over two centuries (my dodgy ancestor makes an interesting story for the history buffs among you).

 So temporary residents can often be better off than permanent residents in the Australian tax system.